shvetsgroup/codeplayer/README.md

 **merge** : boolean _(default: false)_

 Whether or not show the diff viewer after scenario is finished.
 This option requires [Merge addon for Codemirror](https://codemirror.net/demo/merge.html).

+## Acknowledgment

+This library was created for [www.refactoring.guru](http://refactoring.guru) by @neochief.

+If you need a similar library, but simpler, take a look at [CodeMirror Movie](http://emmet.io/blog/codemirror-movie/).